-One of my criteria when we moved a few years ago was that there was good snowball stand nearby.
+One of my criteria when we moved to New Orleans a few years ago was that there was a good snowball stand nearby.
 First world, I know.
 But I just love snowballs.
 It’s so ridiculously hot in New Orleans that some days I see no other alternative.
+When I can’t get to a splash pad or a pool to cool down (by the way, we have a great list of splash pads in New Orleans right here), a visit to the snowball stand it is!
 Plus, it’s usually cheaper than a visit to an ice cream shop.
-I’ve passed this addiction on to my New Orleans kids, who ask daily to get a snowball in the summer.
+I’ve passed this addiction on to my New Orleans kids who now ask daily to get a snowball in the summer.

 New Orleanians are nothing if not passionate, especially about our culinary culture.
 Snowballs here are like nowhere else, and everyone has a favorite stand and flavor.
 I remember taking my Seattle-born friend for her first snowball; she nearly lost her mind over all the flavors and the soft ice.
 And she ordered kiwi, the most obscure flavor that turned out to be quite refreshing.
 Following my own knowledge (I’m a snowball connoisseur, y’all) and recommendations of friends, I set out to taste the best of the best.